 Candidates for the PhD and MD/PhD degrees must pass both a written qualifying examination and an oral qualifying examination.

-Thesis Advisory Committee and Thesis Defense
+Dissertation Advisory Committee and Dissertation Defense

 Candidates applying to the Program in Biomedical Sciences (PiBS) must have a strong background in the biological and physical sciences (a minimum of 28 credits or the equivalent).